zoruz/CodeIgniter4/admin/workflow.md

 # Workflow

-The main repo has two branches of interest: "master" (stable) and "develop" (in progress).
+The main repo has two branches of interest: "master" (stable) and "develop" (in latest).
 There might be other feature branches, but they are not relevant to this process.

 Once "develop" is ready for a new release, the general workflow is to